apteanuj/anuj.github.io/ph304bs20/ph304bs20index.md

 If you wish to speak about these issues confidentially, the Office of Counseling and Personal Development (OCPD) can help.
 OCPD is located in the Coors Life Direction Center, Room 114 and can be contacted by phone 24/7 at 303-458-3507.
 For more information, see www.regis.edu/ocpd.

 ## Important Notes on Expectations and Success
-### What You Should Expect
-PH 465 covers material at a high level of conceptual and mathematical sophistication.
-- Few examples covered in lecture.
-Most homework problems are not at all similar to examples from class.
-- Difficult homework problem sets that sometimes cannot be completed by one individual working alone.
-Upper division physics students typically report spending a **minimum** of 10 hours per week on homework at most major universities.
-- Challenging exams.
-- A great deal of learning that is very rewarding in the end.

-PH 465 is a challenging, upper-division physics course.
-Unlike more introductory courses, you are fully responsible for your own learning.
-In particular, to some degree, you control the pace of the course by asking questions in class.
-This means that if you don’t understand something, it is your responsibility to ask questions.
-Attending class gives you an opportunity to ask questions.

 ### How to Succeed in this Course
-The topics that we will cover in PH~465 are among the greatest intellectual achievements of humans.
+The topics that we will cover in PH~304B are among the greatest intellectual achievements of humans.
 Don’t be surprised if you have to think hard and work hard to understand the material.
-You can perform very well in this class if you do the things necessary to learn physics:- Read the chapter before the lecture.
+You can perform very well in this class if you do the things necessary to learn physics:
+- Read the chapter before the lecture.
 Read extremely carefully; do not skim.
 - Read with a pen and notebook; read very actively.
-Take notes while you read, and work out sample problems and steps of algebra skipped by the author.
+Make notes while you read, and work out sample problems and steps of algebra skipped by the author.
 - Attend **every** class.
 - Don't attempt the homework without studying the chapter(s) first.
 - Don't get isolated: Work with your classmates to understand the material, study, and complete problem sets.
 - Sometimes **do** get isolated: After working with classmates, always write up and consolidate your knowledge and solutions alone. test yourself to ensure that **you** understand.
 - Start your homework assignments **very early**.
 No one is smart enough to do the homework in the last hour before class, and no one is smart enough to learn the material without working problems.
-- Don't fall behind; you will never catch up.
+- Don't fall behind; you might never catch up.
 - Just reading the text, attending lecture, and doing the homework **is not enough**.
 You have to *understand* the material.
 Test your understanding.
 If you can explain the material, in words, to someone else, without referring to the text, then you understand.
 If you can complete a problem you've never seen before on your own, then you understand.
 You may need to do many more problems than just those that are assigned in order to understand.
 This course is not about memorizing; it's about understanding.

 ### Self-care